Harrow School 13 Plus (13+) Entrance Exam Information – Key Details

 Recommendations for each part of the Harrow School 13+ exam can be found below:

 Harrow School use the online ISEB Pretest for their 13+ assessment.
 We recommend the following online practice tests, which are specifically designed to help students familiarise themselves with the online test format in all four key subjects:

 The following video courses cover everything your child needs to know to do well in the ISEB Pretest:

 Our Skill Practice products consist of focused tests that allow your child to improve targeted skills ahead of the ISEB Pretest:

 Stage 2 – The Harrow Online Test

-The following online practice tests are specifically designed to help students familiarise themselves with the demands of online predictive tests, such as the Harrow School online test.
+The following full practice and skill practice tests are specifically designed to help students familiarise themselves with the demands of online predictive tests, such as the Harrow School online test.
 These practice tests will help your child accustom themselves to answering unusual question formats under time pressure.
-Those who have taken the Harrow Test in previous years have found these practice tests relevant and helpful:
+Those who have taken the Harrow Test in previous years have found these full practice and skill practice online tests relevant and helpful:

 The following practice papers are highly recommended for successful preparation for the Harrow School 13+ English written assessment.
 They will help improve your son’s writing skills, including spelling, vocabulary and grammar:

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.